In the Main Menu, click Setup, Data Paths.

 Export Path: The path to the folder where files exported from Open Dental are stored (e.g. Reports).
 It can be a local or network path.
 If the folder does not already exist, it will be created automatically when you export a report.
 The default folder is OpenDentalExports.

 Letter Merge Path: The path to the folder where letter templates are stored for Letter Merge.
 It can be a local or network path.
-If you enter a network path, make sure the folder is shared so all computers can access it.
+When entering a network path, make sure the folder is shared so all computers can access it.
 This folder must be created manually.
 The default folder name is OpenDentalLetters.

-When you are done, click OK.
-If you do not enter a valid path for the A to Z folders, you will not be allowed to continue.
+When clicking OK, if a valid path for the A to Z folders was not entered, the user will not be allowed to continue.

 Problem: The Edit Paths window comes up repeatedly when you start Open Dental.